MicrosoftDocs/customer-insights/ci-docs/azure-machine-learning-experiments.md

 ### Batch inference pipeline

-- In the designer, a training pipeline can be used to create or update an inference pipeline.
+- In the designer, use a training pipeline to create or update an inference pipeline.
 Currently, only batch inference pipelines are supported.

 - Using the SDK, publish the pipeline to an endpoint.
 Currently, Customer Insights integrates with the default pipeline in a batch pipeline endpoint in the Machine Learning workspace.